rdons/hyde/README.md

 ###License
 BSD 3-Clause, see http://www.opensource.org/licenses/BSD-3-Clause

+### Getting started with development
+ 1. The first step is to get your developer machine setup.
+The easiest way to do so is to [run the machine setup script](tools/machinesetup.bat)
+ 1. Finally, farmiliarize yourself with the submission guidelines below.

 ### Submission guidelines
 Follow these guidelines, in no particular order, to improve your chances of having a pull request merged in.